joinpursuit/8-0-technical-curriculum/01-fundamentals/understanding-code-challenges/reading/understanding-tests.md

 Some of the code above will look very different, but some may actually look familiar.
 You can read the code above in the following way:

 - This test is "describing" the `greetings()` function.
-- "It" "should greet the person by name when the time of day is 'morning'".
+- The "test" declares that it "should greet the person by name when the time of day is 'morning'".
 - When the `greetings()` function is called with the values `"morning"` and `"Emily"`, the `expected` output is `"Good morning, Emily."`.

 Although the syntax may not be completely clear, the Jest tests can read nicely when you know what to look for.
 With all the information you've gathered, you likely have a better idea of how the `greetings()` function should work.

 There are additional test cases underneath this first one.
-Each test case begins with the `it()` function.
+Each test case begins with the `test()` function.
 Each function that is tested will start with a `describe()` function.